LazyPotato02/Hiring-Platform/README.md

-# 📄 Project Documentation: Remote Job Board Platform
+# 📄 Remote Job Board Platform

 ## 🧩 Overview
 This project is a **Remote Job Board Platform** designed to connect companies with candidates for remote work opportunities.
 It provides functionalities for job posting, application management, and user authentication.